 - 52 percent of all back over injuries occur in parking lots.
 (IIHS)

-- 89 percent of pedestrian fatalities occur during clear or cloudy weather conditions, so weather is often not a factor in pedestrian deaths.
+- 88 percent of pedestrian fatalities occur during clear or cloudy weather conditions, so weather is most often not a factor in pedestrian deaths.
 (NHTSA)

-- 70 percent of pedestrian fatalities occur at night (NHTSA)
+- 75 percent of pedestrian fatalities occur in the dark.
+(NHTSA)

-- 22 percent of children ages five to 15 killed in 2012 traffic crashes were pedestrians.
+- 19 percent of children ages 14 and younger killed in 2017 traffic crashes were pedestrians.
 (NHTSA)

 - Pedestrian fatalities are highest in California, Texas, and Florida.
 Delaware and New Mexico have the highest pedestrian fatality rate per 100,000 people.
 (NHTSA)

-- Pedestrian groups most at risk for accidents are seniors 65 and older, children from ages five to nine, and those under the influence of alcohol.
-(CDC)
+- Pedestrian groups most at risk for accidents are seniors 65 and older, children from ages fourteen and younger, and those under the influence of alcohol.
+(NHTSA)

 Tips for Drivers Safely Sharing the Road with Pedestrians